mal-coder/movie-api-easy/README.md

 With default configuration the user requests using the API's */* endpoint with query parameter *title=<movie title>*.
-Requests is authenticated with *Bearer token* provided by the user in *Authentication* header.
+Requests is authenticated with *Bearer token* provided by the user in *Authorization* header.
 API queries for the title in the OMDB (https://www.omdbapi.com/).
 Converts the response answer from XML to JSON and returns it to the user.